 Marketers- These students are the friendly face of the VEX Teams.
 They will communicate with other teams and build relationships to help in tournaments.
 Their jobs include:

-- In the Club:Create information like Robot Business Cards and flyers you can give to different teams.
+- In the Class:Create information like Robot Business Cards and flyers you can give to different teams.
 Practice with each other how you will talk up your build to the other teams and convince them to ally with your team.
 Fill out weekly Marketer Analysis Sheet.
 Help plan and brainstorm school fundraisers.

 - At the Tournament: Talk to different teams and build friendships.
 Ask questions about their bots and share information about yours.
 Try to secure alliances for the tournament matches.
 Build friendships with other teams for in the future tournaments.

 Supply Manager - These students keep class supplies organized and make sure the teams have everything they need to succeed at competitions.
 Their jobs include: